Liamballin/ObsidianBookmark/readme.md

 ## Roadmap

 - Allow adding tags in browser to recently saved note
+- Add config page to extension to set port and clip template
 - Download and link images asynchronously
 - Intergrate server into Obsidian plugin (?)